jdanks420/labwc-minimal-dark/README.md

 [NOTICE THIS CONFIG UPLOAD IS A WORK IN PROGRESS IVE HAD TO EDIT AND HIDE SOME THINGS]

+    so heres the deal, i like dark mode. i like using my keyboard to do everything. so heres my config! i dont keep many modules on my waybar bc i would rather check my resources in something like glances. like having all that stuff in the bar is crazy to me. im calling this rice "dabwc" lmao. its fun

 # minimal dark mode for labwc